• Skip to primary navigation

 • Add sambuca to this egg mixture and whisk together.

-• Switch to dough hook and incorporate the remainder of the flour.
+• Switch to a dough hook and incorporate the flour.

-• Form into a log; wrap dough in plastic wrap and let it rest for at least 30 minutes at room temperature (I will usually place a tea towel over the top).
+• Form into a log; wrap the dough in plastic wrap and let it rest for 30 minutes at room temperature (I will usually place a tea towel over the top).

 • With thumb and forefinger, pinch the middle to create a hole.
-Slowly enlarge the hole, while forming a donut shape.
+Slowly enlarge the hole while forming a donut shape (refer to the photo in the article).

 • Continue to form the rest of the dough.

-• Bring a large pot of water to a 200°F. (What we want is really hot water with a couple of bubbles escaping from the surface).
+• Bring a large pot of water to 200°F/93℃.
+We want hot water with a couple of bubbles escaping to the surface.

-• Place boiled taralli directly on oven grates or on a parchment lined cookie sheet.
+• Place boiled and scored taralli directly on oven grates or on a parchment-lined cookie sheet.

 Icing: